5 Easy Steps to Build a WordPress Website

 You can always add more pages later.
 The above list is just to get you started.

 Crazy Egg Tip: Always review your draft posts and pages before publishing your content.
-This will allow you to stop errors and make last-minute changes.
+This will help you catch errors and make last-minute improvements.

 Next Steps